Primordial neutrinos fade to gray: constraints from cosmological observables: Spectral Distortions in the Neutrino Sector

 Since BBN is only really sensitive to the neutrino distributions as local thermodynamic equilibrium gets broken, that is, slightly before and at freeze-out (temperature $T_\mathrm{FO}$), for our exploratory study it is not necessary to describe accurately the whole neutrino decoupling process, as long as the physics included in our BBN code is self-consistent.
 To that end, we will assume \emph{instantaneous neutrino decoupling}\footnote{More precisely, we also assume that this decoupling occurs well above $T \sim m_e$, such that the entropy of $e^+e^-$ is only transferred to photons — this is the “ultra-relativistic” approximation in the nomenclature of~\cite{Bennett:2019ewm}.} at a temperature higher than $T_\mathrm{FO}$, and that for the range of temperatures covered by our BBN code, neutrinos have distributions given by Eq.~\eqref{eq:normalization_g}.

 Specifically, we need to distinguish the temperature of the electromagnetic plasma ($T_\gamma$), shared by photons, electrons, positrons and baryons, and the temperature $T_\nu$ neutrinos would have without distortions.
-In our approximation, neutrinos have decoupled such that $T_\nu \propto a^{-1}$, with $a$ the scale factor, while $T_\gamma$ is modified by $e^+e^-$ annihilations, which leads to the standard ratio $T_\nu/T_\gamma \to (4/11)^{1/3}$ after annihilations (if one neglects QED corrections to the plasma thermodynamics).
+In our approximation, neutrinos have decoupled such that $T_\nu \propto a^{-1}$, with $a$ the scale factor, while $T_\gamma$ is modified by $e^+e^-$ annihilations, which leads to a ratio $T_\gamma/T_\nu \simeq 1.40$ after annihilations.
 The distorted distribution $f_\nu(x,y_g)$ is defined with respect to this temperature $T_\nu$, such that $x=E/T_\nu$ in Eq.~\eqref{eq:normalization_g}, with $E$ the neutrino energy.